 Please note that the OPCC cannot investigate anonymous complaints (i.e. they must come from a named individual) and all complaints need to be made in writing or by email.
 If this poses a difficulty for you, please get in touch with our office or ask a friend or relative to contact us on your behalf.

-Neither the PCC nor their Office will enter into correspondence with individuals who have used foul or abusive language.
+Neither the PCC nor their Office will enter into correspondence with individuals who behave unreasonably.
+You can read more about this in the Managing Public Conduct policy

 You can read our full Complaints Policy for more information.